Bing Carburetors that pee gasoline onto your boot; or,

 16. Somewhat rare is a leak where the fuel hose fits over the metal pipe at the carburetor.
 The pipe itself might be leaking where it enters the carburetor.
 Do not pull strongly, whether straight or sideways, if removing the hose….cut it off instead.
 It is the pulling/bending of the hose that pressures the metal pipe and causes the rare leak.

 Don’t try to remove the pipe!
 First, mind what I just said: remove the hose by cutting it off, not pulling it off (unless very easy to do so, which is seldom).
-Then clean the pipe fitment area with a strong solvent & let it dry.
+Clean the pipe fitment area with a strong solvent & let it dry.
 Apply a wicking (thin, watery) grade of Loctite to the junction of pipe & carburetor body.
 Then put something into/onto that pipe’s end (the easiest is a short machine bolt that fits into the pipe & the head of the bolt fits flat on the pipe top); give the bolt head a modest whack with a smallish hammer.
 I usually use a small brass or dead-blow hammer.
 I have a mandrel I made for this job on my lathe, it fits over and into the pipe, but you don’t need one, just use a bolt as described.
 Next, apply the wicking Loctite again.
-I let the carburetor sit, that pipe undisturbed, for a couple of days, before lightly cleaning off any residual Loctite.
+I let the carburetor sit, that pipe undisturbed, for a couple of days, before cleaning off any residual Loctite.
 Waiting allows the Loctite that flowed into the pipe-body junction to set-up and cure.
 Repeating myself: It is quite possible that the original leaking problem was caused by excessive pulling on the hose.

 ALSO: Strange carburetion problems; can include stumbling and funny throttle feel.

 In the mid-eighties, BMW made a change to the hose that couples the carburetors to the cylinder head intake stub.
 BMW softened the rubber compound of the hose.
 Only 32 mm carburetor bikes went to the USA.
 THEY had 13-72-1-338-360 hoses.
 I suggest replacing them with the older style of hose, which was 13-72-1-254-654.
 You can also try raising the float bowl fuel level by 2 or 3 mm, which applies to both sizes of carburetors.
-For the mid-eighties and later, 40 mm carbureted bikes were not shipped to the U.S. The Euro 40 mm carbed bikes had 13-72-1-338-362 hoses and I suggest you change them to 13-72-1-264-392.
+For the mid-eighties and later, 40 mm carbureted bikes were not shipped to the U.S. The Euro 40 mm carburetted bikes had 13-72-1-338-362 hoses and I suggest you change them to 13-72-1-264-392.
 The true story of this hose change is not all that clear, not even when reading BMW’s bulletin on the subject.
 Supposedly the problem was first found on the R100GS/PD.
 I guess that the problem was then found on the R80GS.
 In any event, two things happened.
 First, vibration, road shocks, whatever, could cause the float bowl to overflow.
 BMW also found that there was foaming & frothing of the fuel in the bowl.
 So, BMW changed to a softer compound in the hose.
 It is not easy to test both types of hose with your hand and find out which is which (you mostly have to look at the printed number on the hose!).
 BMW’s fix did not work well.
 The new hoses sagged, & over time that sagging got worse.
 Hoses leaked vacuum.
 I have seen them look good, but sagged, and no amount of band clamp tightening fixed that.
 My own 1995 R100RT USA model, had the problem.
 Do change the hoses as described.
 Then check the fuel level, ….and run the fuel level slightly on the high side of specifications.
+Still Konfuzed?

-18. FLOAT NEEDLE SEATS: It is relatively rare to need to replace a float needle seat, and when you need to, it is usually because the seat has deteriorated, possibly from moisture in the carburetor, or? ….and you may find that even a brand-new float needle does not stop overflows even with new hoses and adding a pleated paper fuel filter, jiggling the float while fuel is flowing, etc. You may hear that float needle seats are not replaceable or that only Bing can do it.
+18. FLOAT NEEDLE SEATS: It is relatively rare to need to replace a float needle seat, and when you need to, it is usually because the seat has deteriorated, possibly from moisture in the carburetor, or? ….and you may find that even a brand-new float needle does not stop overflows even with new hoses that are not shedding particles, and even if adding a pleated paper fuel filter, jiggling the float while fuel is flowing, etc. You may hear that float needle seats are not replaceable or that only Bing can do it.
 Not so!
 Some folks have drilled them & used an EZ-Out to remove the old one.
 That is not a method I recommend!
 These seats are rather strongly pressed into place.
 Heating the carburetor might help; but, even then the heat may not release them; the expansion rate of the materials is not greatly dissimilar.
-Before you replace a seat, you can try refinishing the seat with a pointy wooden tool to which you apply a bit of FINE valve grinding compound.
+Before you replace a seat, you can try refinishing the seat with a pointy wooden tool to which you apply a bit of FINE-grade valve grinding compound.
 I do it rather quickly with a pointy wooden dowel and my electric drill using fine grit valve grinding compound.

 Here is a seat replacement method that will work, but you can improvise your own: